Rix565/Rix565/README.md

 ### Hi there 👋

-I'm actually working on Fireverse.
+I'm actually working on Xeon Client (french only).